-Triggers
+9.6.5 Triggers

-N/A
+Not applicable

-Normal Flow
+9.6.6 Normal Flow

 Offline Step: (a) The Holistic Management Service Provider (HM) requests the Facility Operator (FO) to provide him with data read-access to event calendar, ticketing information, lawn conditions and water reservoir conditions.
 These data are required with a certain quality/granularity (e.g. twice a day).
 Moreover actuation-access to the inflow of the water reservoir is requested (b) The Facility Operator (FO) returns a list of IDs of Third Party Facility ICT providers (TP) whose Applications provide these data